-MTA fixed routes currently extend beyond Manchester, providing service to portions of Bedford, Goffstown, Hooksett, and Londonderry; express services are available to Concord and Nashua.
+MTA fixed routes currently extend beyond Manchester, providing services to portions of Bedford, Goffstown, Hooksett, Londonderry and express services are available to Concord and Nashua.
 MTA is also involved with organizations such as Southern New Hampshire University, Manchester Community College, and University of New Hampshire (Manchester) to promote the expansion of fixed route transit.
-MTA currently provides these schools' students with subsidized transportation on its system.
+MTA currently provides students of these schools with subsidized transportation on its system.

-Southern and Rockingham Planning Commissions, along with MTA and the many transportation service providers within Region 8, are committed to improving mobility management within the region including accessibility of transportation options, access to employment, medical care and other services, and ensuring industry growth also considers the environment/sustainability.
-For example, providing "green alternatives" or consideration of energy-efficient alternatives, and the role of transportation alternatives such as ridesharing and telecommuting, can have a profound effect on greenhouse gas reduction via the reduction of number of trips traveled.
+Southern and Rockingham Planning Commissions along with MTA and the many transportation service providers within Region 8 are committed to improving mobility management within the region including accessibility of transportation options, access to employment, medical care and other services, and ensuring growth in the industry also considers the environment and sustainable communities.
+For example, providing "green alternatives" or consideration of energy efficient alternatives, the role of transportation alternatives such as ridesharing and telecommuting can have a profound effect on the reduction of green-houses gases via the reduction of number of trips traveled.